-This is the time of the year when professors get asked to write letters of reference for students who are searching for a job or applying to graduate school.
+Before you know it, you will want to ask a faculty member for a letter of reference because you are either searching for a job or applying to graduate school.
 I have written many such letters over the years, but really I just have two basic templates that I modify depending on the student and how well I know them.

 The first letter says something like: “This student was in my class.
 He or she got a decent grade.
 This was a pretty hard class so getting a decent grade required some work as well as an ability to grasp concepts and apply them with some precision to solve business problems.
 I really don’t know the student very well, but he or she seems like a decent, pleasant person who showed up prepared for class and participated in discussion.
 I see no reason why you shouldn’t hire them or admit them into your graduate program.”
 I would estimate that eighty percent of the letters I write look something like this.
 It isn’t that I don’t want to do more to help the student out, it is that I simply don’t have more information to share with the reader that they can’t already find on the student’s resume.